fredericscode/RailsVideoCallApp/README.md

 ```
 Explanation: The 'Go online' button will be hidden by default (d-none). and when the 'You are online' button is clicked, it will be hidden and the 'Go online' button will be displayed.

-Now that we have our buttons in place, we need to create 2 routes; one for the when the developer goes online (online_path), and another one when the developer goes offline (offline_path).
+Now that we have our buttons in place, we need to create 2 routes; one for when the developer goes online (online_path), and another one when the developer goes offline (offline_path).
 Go to your ```config/routes.rb``` and add this code:
 ```ruby
 post 'online', to: 'home#online' post 'offline', to: 'home#offline'